-Honey Walnut Shrimp is one of the most popular Chinese food items in the west.
-It features juicy, savory pan fried shrimp tossed in the honey mayonnaise sauce.
-This super delicious shrimp then mixed with candied walnuts to complete the flavor and texture.
+Honey Walnut Shrimp is one of the most popular Chinese takeout food.
+It features juicy, savory pan-fried shrimp tossed in the honey mayonnaise sauce.
+This super delicious shrimp is then mixed with candied walnuts to complete the flavor and texture.
 Just add freshly made rice and a vegetable dish for an extremely satisfying meal.

 Ingredients Required for Honey Walnut Shrimp